-- Continued state support for partnership sustainable aviation, including state-level actions intended to drive development of low- and zero-carbon aviation technologies within the state and for use at in-state transportation facilities. - Support state actions that promote climate change resilience, and support collaboration with other government agencies in this effort, including a focus on resilience within the transportation network that serves ports, such as heavy haul corridors, freight chokepoints, intermodal yards and more. - Policies that reduce carbon and air pollution emissions for passengers, employees, and cargo traveling to and from Port facilities, including promoting and improving the efficiency of public transportation improvements, public transit, and increasing the availability of low carbon fuels. - Pursue continued state partnership with efforts to reduce carbon emissions from waterfront operations while maintaining the international competitive edge that supports job growth in Washington state.
+- Continued state support for partnership in the development and deployment of sustainable aviation and maritime technologies, including state-level actions intended to drive development of low- and zero-carbon aviation and maritime technologies within the state and for use at in-state transportation facilities. - Support state actions that promote climate change resilience, and support collaboration with other government agencies in this effort, including a focus on resilience within the transportation network that serves ports, such as heavy haul corridors, freight chokepoints, intermodal yards and more. - Policies that reduce carbon and air pollution emissions for passengers, employees, and cargo traveling to and from Port facilities, with a focus on health equity in nearport communities. - Promote the improved efficiency of public transportation, public transit investment, and increase the availability of low carbon fuels for public transportation. - Pursue continued state partnership with efforts to reduce carbon emissions from waterfront operations while maintaining the international competitive edge that supports job growth in Washington state.
 This includes partnership on electric transmission infrastructure development, on innovation in the clean maritime sector, and on the state's ongoing Maritime Blue 2050 initiative.